Neural Importance Sampling for Rapid and Reliable Gravitational-Wave Inference

 High sample efficiencies are predicated on a high quality proposal, which \textsc{Dingo} thankfully provides.
 A key element is the probability-mass covering property, which is guaranteed by the forward KL training loss.
 This tends to produce broad tails, which are downweighted in importance sampling. \emph{Overly} broad proposals would nevertheless result in low sample efficiency, so highly expressive density estimators such as normalizing flows are essential, along with \textsc{Dingo} innovations such as GNPE and GW training data augmentation. \textsc{Dingo} posteriors are rarely light tailed, but this does occasionally lead to underestimated evidence for small $n$.

 With the inclusion of importance sampling, the \textsc{Dingo} pipeline can now be used in several different ways.
 When low latency is desired, complete posteriors are still available without importance sampling in a matter of seconds.
-Results include sky position and mass parameters and could therefore play an important role in directing electromagnetic followup observations.
+Results include sky position and mass parameters and could therefore play an important role in directing electromagnetic followup observations once we extend \textsc{Dingo} to mergers involving neutron stars (see footnote \ref{footnote:bns}).
 By comparing against \textsc{Dingo-IS}, we have shown that in the majority of cases, initial results are already very reliable, with only minor deviations in marginal distributions.
 Indeed, validation of \textsc{Dingo} results was a major motivation in exploring importance sampling.

 When high accuracy is desired, \textsc{Dingo-IS} reweights results to the true posterior and includes an estimate of the evidence.
 Results are verified and include probability mass-covering guarantees that ensure secondary modes are not missed.
 Sample efficiencies are often two orders-of-magnitude higher than MCMC or nested sampling, and importance sampling is fully parallelizable.
 As a consequence, results are typically available within an hour for IMRPhenomXPHM, or 10 hours for SEOBNRv4PHM.
 This represents a significant advantage when considering the event rates likely to be reached with advanced detectors (three per week or higher in the upcoming LIGO-Virgo-KAGRA observing run O4).